-The late General Norman ("Stormin' Norman") Shwartzgoff, who led the victory in Desert Storm which brought down the Saddam Hussein regime in Iraq, famously said: "Some things are worth living for.
+The late General Norman ("Stormin' Norman") Schwarzkopf, who led the victory in Desert Storm which brought down the Saddam Hussein regime in Iraq, famously said: "Some things are worth living for.
 Some things are worth dying for.
 One of those things is freedom."

 America's veterans are those men and women who took an oath to "defend the Constitution of the United States against all enemies, foreign and domestic."
 Every single one of them took that oath and entered military service knowing that they might be required to die, or suffer horrible wounds, in defense of freedom.
 Yet, they served.
 As noted, some 1.4-million American veterans have died in defense of our freedom.
 Countless millions suffered the wounds of war, many lasting a lifetime.
+Those veterans need the vigilance and support of Americans to ensure that the promises made to veterans for their service are fulfilled.